Research Group Network and Systems Engineering Cyber Security

 The Network and Systems Engineering Cyber Security research group focuses on three key areas:

-New applications enable uses to use the data in their devices safely - Usable Security
+New applications enable users to use the data in their devices safely.

 Finally, Usable Security investigates the intersection between application security and human factors: how can we build secure systems that users want to use rather that looking for ways around them?